-Players can also access the payable before starting and calculate any theoretical returns to play the best game possible, with the highest payouts.
+Players can also access the win table before starting and calculate any theoretical returns to play the best game possible, with the highest wins.

-The odds and payout differ for each version, the example below is from the “Jacks or better” Video Poker Game, which is one of the more widely used variants.
+The odds and wins differ for each version, the example below is from the “Jacks or better” Video Poker Game, which is one of the more widely used variants.